mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "You surprised me," he said.
 "What brings you here?"

-"I'm going on a short trip."
+"I'm going on a short trip.
+I'll be gone for a bit."

 "A trip?
 Where?"
 He asked, his eyes now completely open.